influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## Default is 60 seconds.
   # pod_scrape_interval = 60

+  ## Content length limit
+  ## When set, telegraf will drop responses with length larger than the configured value.
+  ## Default is "0KB" which means unlimited.
+  # content_length_limit = "0KB"

   ## Restricts Kubernetes monitoring to a single namespace
   ##   ex: monitor_kubernetes_pods_namespace = "default"
   # monitor_kubernetes_pods_namespace = ""